Flashback Friday: That Time I Was On TV To Talk About My Story ‘Living With Endometriosis’

 March is Endometriosis Awareness Month and my doctor was going to be part of a story for KSFY when they asked her if she had a patient that would be willing to share her story, she thought of me.
 Not because I'm on the radio, but because I had a very unique story.

-I did have an ovary the size of a grapefruit.
+I had an ovary the size of a grapefruit that needed to be removed.
 I went 25 years without knowing I had Endometriosis.
-Since, the diagnosis, I have had a much better quality of life due to treatments working for me.
+Since the diagnosis, I have had a much better quality of life due to treatments working for me.
 Luckily, I haven't had too many side effects.

-I said in the story, "I never wanted being a girl to be an excuse for not doing something, so I didn't want to be that person that's like oh I have my period.
-I can't go to work today.
-I always thought that was like kind of lame."
+I said in the story, "I never wanted to be a girl to be an excuse for not doing something, so I didn't want to be that person that's like, 'Oh I have my period.
+I can't go to work today."

 I experienced a lot of pain due to Endometriosis and I remember my doctor asking me if I ever missed school or work due to my pain.
-I always said no because I would always just tough it out.
+I would always just tough it out.
 There were many times I just wanted to stay home and curl up in a ball.

 Women often feel embarrassed when talking about their periods, but it shouldn't be taboo.
 It is a fact of life.